rohan-deshpande/northwest/README.md

 ## Credits

-Thanks goes to [@dominikwilkowski](https://github.com/dominikwilkowski) for help with making my first node CLI!
+Thanks goes to [@dominikwilkowski](https://github.com/dominikwilkowski) for the node tips!